Department of Social Work Programs

 The BSW and MSW programs are accredited by the Council on Social Work Education (CSWE).

-The Social Work Department educates students to become competent and compassionate agents of change who, guided by professional knowledge, skills, and values, are prepared to practice ethically with individuals, families, groups, organizations and communities; to translate research into practice; and to provide leadership in the profession and in their communities.
+The Department of Social Work educates social workers as competent and compassionate agents of change who, guided by professional knowledge, skills, and values, are prepared to practice ethically and effectively with individuals, families, groups, organizations, and communities; to translate research into practice; and to provide leadership in the profession and in their communities.

 The Doctor of Social Work (DSW) is a professional doctorate that prepares master’s-level social workers for leadership in organization or academic settings.
 It is offered in a three-year, part-time format, which allows students to maintain their employment while studying.